git-ced/calculate/README.md

-# calculate
+# @princedev/calculate
-Javascript library for handling math and statistical computations.
-(Practice of implementing best algorithms).
+Javascript library for math and statistics.
+Providing faster and more efficient mathematical and statistical functions.

+## Install
+`yarn add  @princedev/calculate`